 In addition, Americans who pursue alternatives to the baccalaureate pathway are not necessarily forgoing a four-year college degree.
 For example, 28 percent of Americans who earned a Bachelor’s degree in 2009 started at a two-year community college.
 Americans who earn awards at community colleges are not precluded from earning a Bachelor’s degree later on.
 One out of every four Americans who earns a postsecondary certificate will continue on to earn a college degree.
 In addition, 17 percent of Bachelor’s degree holders earned an Associate’s degree beforehand (Carnevale et. al, 2012).
 Today’s CTE offers broader career pathways than did previous vocational programs.
 After a decade of academic-vocational integration and tech preparation, it is recognized that school-to-career programs emphasize a dual career path that leaves the option of college open while providing students with marketable skills (Kerka, 2000).

-Career and technical education According to the National Center of Education Statistics, four out of five students work while enrolled in postsecondary institutions and two of those four are working full-time.
+Career and technical education is also a strong option for working students.
+According to the National Center of Education Statistics, four out of five students work while enrolled in postsecondary institutions and two of those four are working full-time.
 On average, students are working 30 hours per week.
 More than 40 percent are older than 24; almost half are financially independent, and a quarter of all postsecondary students have children of their own.
 Because CTE is career-focused, it has a unique advantage for working learners by providing students with relevant knowledge and skills in order to secure positions that pay more than routine low-level jobs.
 In addition, students develop career-relevant skills and gain work experience that pays dividends as they advance their careers and save for further education and training.

 Conclusion

-America’s ability to build a competitive workforce hinges on whetherand to what extenteducators and leaders can continue to develop innovative solutions for preparing all students for college and careers.
+America’s ability to build a competitive workforce hinges on whether—and to what extent—educators and leaders can continue to develop innovative solutions for preparing all students for college and careers.
 The changing nature of skills required for existing jobs and the ongoing emergence and technological advances of new jobs demand more responsive program models and hands-on instructional approaches.
 Strengthening all aspects of our education system and supporting high-quality job-training opportunities are necessary to further our economic prosperity as a nation and to keep the American promise alive for all of our students (USDE, 2012).

 CYCLE THREE REPORT